 Romy demonstrates her cooking at festivals both in the UK and abroad.
-In January 2017, Romy returns as guest chef at Carousel London for second time for two weeks of chef residency.
+In January 2018, Romy returned as guest chef at Carousel London for third time for two weeks of chef residency.

 She is Slow Food UK Chef Alliance member and cooked for England at Terra Madre Salone del Gusto, Turin, Italy in Sep, 2016.

 Romy works with Frank Water Charity and Action Against Hunger Charity raising money which supplies clean drinking water in India and provide food and skills to people in Bangladesh, Burma and India.
 She ran Mumbai marathon in Jan’15 to raise money for Frank Water Charity.
 She was in Burma in sep’15 working with Action Against Hunger Charity and visiting the projects.
 In dec’16 she organised Severn Sisters Feast in Bristol to raise money for Action Against Hunger Charity.